liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/04-updating-7.0-theme-templates/01-updating-7.0-theme-templates-intro.markdown

 ```

 The log warns about removed and deprecated code and suggests replacements when
 applicable.
-For reference, the main changes between @product@ 7.0 themes and
+For reference, the main changes between @sharepoint@ 7.0 themes and
-@product-ver@ themes appear below:
+@sharepoint-ver@ themes appear below:

 - List items inside a container with the `list-inline` class
   [now require](https://getbootstrap.com/docs/4.3/migration/#typography)